leokraemer/var/README.md

 # var
-This is the repository of Stefan Feyer, Philipp von Bauer and Leonard Krämer for the course Visual and augmented reality.
+This is the repository of Stefan Feyer, Philipp von Bauer and Leonard Krämer for the course Visual and Augmented reality.